rl-institut/multi-vector-simulator/docs/Model_Equations.rst

 Electricity Grid Equation
 #########################

-The electricity grid is modeled though a feedin and a consumption node.
+The electricity grid is modeled though a feed-in and a consumption node.
 Transformers limit the peak flow into or from the local electricity line.
 Electricity sold to the grid experiences losses in the transformer :math:`(ts,f)`.